Firebird Home Firebird Documentation Index

 "DefaultInstance"

-and will store the path to the root directory of (yes, you've guessed it) the default installation.
-Those that don't care about particular installations can always use the default instance to locate the fbclient.dll.
+and will store the path to the root directory of the default installation.
+Those who don't care about particular installations can always use the default instance to locate the fbclient.dll.

-Future versions of Firebird will see other entries under Instances.
-Applications will be able to enumerate the Registry entries to determine which Server instance they wish to load.
+Future versions of Firebird may see other entries under Instances when the installation utilities can be taught to isolate and configure instances reliably.
+Applications would then be able to enumerate the Registry entries to determine which Server instance they wish to load.

 Cleaning up release candidate installs